- Premium look and feel

 2018 Jeep Grand Cherokee

-The V-6 provides decent fuel economy and the diesel is a few mpg better, but the Grand Cherokee’s V-8s are very thirsty.
+The V-6 provides decent fuel economy, but the Grand Cherokee’s V-8s are very thirsty.

 The Jeep Grand Cherokee’s fuel economy starts out at decent and falls off precipitously from there as the power goes up for the V-8, SRT, and the new Trackhawk models.
 Still, we base our score on the volume model, which is the V-6, and that earns it a 6 out of a possible 10.
 (Read more about how we rate cars.)